 NVIDIA Deep Learning Institute (DLI) offers hands-on training for developers, data scientists, and researchers looking to solve challenging problems with deep learning and accelerated computing.

-DLI and University of Sannio (Dept. of Engineering) with University of Salerno (Dept. of Innovation Systems) are excited to announce the 2019 series of practical Deep Learning workshops exclusively for verifiable academic students, staff, and researchers.
+NVIDIA DLI and University of Salerno (Dept. of Innovation Systems) are excited to announce, for the third year in a row, the 2020 series of practical Deep Learning and Accelerated Computing workshops exclusively for verifiable academic students, staff, and researchers.

 Explore the fundamentals of deep learning by training neural networks and using results to improve performance and capabilities.